A Simple Guide to Contingent Offer of Employment

 People are fighting against non-consent every day.
 Consent has waxed out to be an elementary clause in any agreement.

 Indeed, the Fair Credit Reporting Act (FCRA) was created to regulate customer consent.
-According to the act, you can perform background verifications, validation of candidate details only after they give the nod.
+According to the act, employers can perform background verifications, validation of candidate details only after they give the nod.

 Including the contingencies as clauses in your conditional offer of employment is the best approach.
 This lets them know that these conditions are essential for the role and gives them the option to accept or reject the conditional offer.